LeBaoQuan/MAI391_Project_Stock_Trading/research_summary.md

 ### building model

+>> in process, vì đọc vẫn chưa hiểu

 5. Results:

 6. Conclusion:

 - Stock market is __Inefficient__ --> correct technical analysis may result in competitive advantages
-- This study did omit many factors (transaction cost, tax, liquidity risk, etc) and the reliability to apply in model in reality is limited
+- This study did omit many factors (transaction cost, tax, liquidity risk, etc. ) and the reliability to apply in model in reality is limited